kharyam/bpms-fuse-techday/bpms/README.md

-# Creating the BPMS process in Business Central
+# Creating the BPMS Process in Business Central

 ## Create a New Repository
  1. Login to [Business Central](http://localhost:8080/business-central)